Advancing the Therapeutic Powers of Play

 CONTINUING EDUCATION: This program is co-sponsored, by the New England Association for Play Therapy and The Institute for Continuing Education.
 The Conference offers a total of 12.00 CE Hrs.
 (6.00 hrs. per day), with full attendance required for the days you attend.

 Continuing education credit is awarded on a daily basis, with full attendance required for the days attended.
-The CE processing fee is $ 30.00, to be paid by participants who wish to submit application for CE credit for their participation in the program.
-Application forms and other required CE materials will be available for download for submission to The Institute for Continuing Education.
+The CE processing fee is $30.00, to be paid by participants who wish to submit application for CE credit for their participation in the program.
+Application forms and other required CE materials will be available on- site for submission to The Institute for Continuing Education.
 If you have questions regarding the program, continuing education learning objectives, faculty, contact The Institute at: 800-557-1950 / email: instconted@aol.com

 NOTE: To receive continuing education credit, applicants must complete all CE materials, sign in/out at designated locations, and submit an evaluation form for the sessions attended.